ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 30 minutes trying to solve Factorals in the second basic algorithm module.
 I know the formula but haven't quite figured out how to tell in it words that Javascript understands.

 **Thoughts**: Felt frustrated today but let it pass on, like a cloud.
 Tomorrow, I'll work and figure it out (I hope).

+### Day 9: February 14th, 2017

+**Today's Progress**: Coded for 45 minutes and figured out the second algorithm on FCC!

+**Thoughts**: Feeling good but read this https://goo.gl/5OGPXi and now second guessing the path I'm on.
+Going to spend a few days thinking about what's the best track and what my goals should be.